jasonsbarr/SimplyJavaScript/README.md

 ### I.  Elements of programming and JavaScript language basics

-#### 0. Getting started with programming and computer science
+#### 0. Getting started with computer science and programming

 -   What is computer science?
+    -   Computation
+    -   Applied mathematics and theoretical CS
+    -   CS as engineering
+    -   The 3 big questions
         -   What can we compute?
         -   How do we compute it?
         -   What can we do with the result?
 -   Complexity and abstraction
 -   What is a program?
     -   Computations and algorithms